usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 4. **Capture notes** during your conversation.
 Don’t worry about perfection—treat it like real discovery: messy, exploratory, and human.
 5. **Be curious and empathetic**—ask follow-ups if needed.
 6. **After the interview**, summarize:
-   * 3–5 key insights
+   * 3–5 key insights.
-   * 1–2 surprises or unexpected takeaways
+   * 1–2 surprises or unexpected takeaways.
-   * Any open questions or follow-up areas
+   * Any open questions or follow-up areas.

 **Role-Based GPT Prompts & Interview Focus**